deskvox/deskvox/vox-desk/readme.txt

                 - VConv: new -mergetype parameter
                 - Deskvox: added auto rotation mode to View menu: object keeps spinning when mouse button is released in motion
                 - Deskvox: added Skip Range widget in transfer function editor: forces a range to be transparent
                 - Deskvox: new Import TF button in TFE to load TF from other file
                 - Deskvox: made output image file specification easier in Screenshot and Moviescript dialogs
+                - Deskvox: added new movie script commands for clipping plane control: setclip, moveclip, setclipparam

 Distribution